 Spirituality, (not to be confused with religion) is my foundation so finding someone like-minded is imperative.
 I don't feel that it is worth settling for less just to avoid being alone.
 I have been described as a "watered down Hippie", (without the alcohol, sex, drugs, and rock and roll).
 I haven't had any issues with alcohol.
 I chose to avoid it over a decade ago as I don't enjoy it.
 I have no tattoos or piercings.

 I am far from perfect and don't expect perfection from anyone but I have to admit that I find literacy, (the ability to spell, use correct punctuation and put coherent sentences together) to be an extremely attractive trait!
 I feel that the effort that someone puts in their profile is indicative of the effort that they will put into a relationship.

 I'm very independent and self-reliant.
 I am "happily divorced," in parental retirement from active duty and enjoying grand-parenthood.
 As I have spent over half of my entire life as a parent, I would prefer to meet a man in the same life stage or without children.

 I'm looking for someone to grow with, and a relationship that brings out the best in both of us by providing mutual support and encouragement.
 Physical attraction is important, but not as important as the things that you can't see.
-I really appreciate a man with a good sense of humor, a positive attitude, similar values and some of my interests, particularly spirituality.
+I really appreciate a man with a good sense of humor, a positive attitude, similar food preferences, values and some of my interests, particularly spirituality.